 What is synthetic biology?
 According to the National Human Genome Research Institute, synthetic biology is “a field of science that involves redesigning organisms for useful purposes by engineering them to have new abilities.”
 Often called syn-bio, the field is helpful in several applications, such as manufacturing, agriculture, and medicine.

 Syn-bio allows this redesigning of organisms so that they can gain new abilities.
 An example of this can be rice modified by adding beta-carotene to it.
 Beta-carotene contains vitamin A and is mainly found in carrots.
 Adding it to other foods can help those with vitamin A deficiencies.
 As syn-bio’s umbrella is over many industries, it can also do so much more.
-Read on to learn more about synthetic biology, its history, synthetic biology trends, and more about the synthetic biology market.
+Read on to learn more about synthetic biology, its history, the trends, and more about the market.

 The History of Synthetic Biology